bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 `BigCamelCase` (i.e., PascalCase) for naming functions.
 The [tidyverse style guide](http://adv-r.had.co.nz/Style.html) suggests using snake_case for function names and variables.
 So, as you can see, different developers different opinions.
-What is importat for your work is that you choose a style and try to stick with it.
+What is important for your work is that you choose a style and try to stick with it.

 Let’s update our customers example to snake_case and then show how to